 K. The bookstore will continue to work with faculty and the departmental chairs to provide for the unforeseen need to change or add supplemental texts which might arise after the ordering and buy-back deadline.
 The bookstore will develop and provide information on textbook ordering policies and provide them to all department chairs and faculty.

-III.
+IV.
 DEPARTMENT AND EMPLOYEE DISCOUNTS

 A. The bookstore will offer discounts for departmental purchases and for university employee purchases.